uci-inf-133/a2-tweets-ivanquon/readme.txt

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
 No classmates or individuals consulted directly.
-A few questions asked and answered on Slack for clarification like timezones
+A few questions asked and answered on Slack for clarification like timezones and case sensitivity

 5. Is there anything special we need to know in order to run your code?
+Should work with just double clicking the .html files.
+Tested on Firefox Formatting should (hopefully) be consistent, indentation inconsistencies may have appeared due to different Prettier settings on my desktop vs laptop